I don’t know about you, but I always enjoy seeing personal finance statistics.

-The value of a four-year education is under scrutiny but I think the numbers speak for themselves that you’re going to make more money in your lifetime you complete a bachelor’s degree.
-This is not true in all circumstances and you may be doing just fine without a degree.
-And that’s ok!
+The value of a four-year education is under scrutiny but I think the numbers speak for themselves.
+You’re going to make more money in your life if you complete a bachelor’s degree.

 What this study is talking about is 33% of Americans couldn’t come up with this amount of money without having to sell something or go into debt.
 Hopefully, this isn’t you!

 7. Paying for Medical Bills